-Apple might have been slightly behind the curve in adding wireless charging to the iPhone, but the Qi standard is now common across the current line-up, supported by iPhone 8, iPhone XR and all versions of iPhone 11.
+Apple might have been slightly behind the curve in adding wireless charging to the iPhone, but the Qi standard is now common across the current line-up, supported by iPhone XR, iPhone SE, iPhone 11 and all versions of iPhone 12.

 For older iPhones it is possible to add a wireless charging receiver that plugs into the Lightning port and tucks away neatly inside the case, though it does render the Lightning port unusable while the phone is charging.
 We like this Choetech example that costs just £6.99.